orb-community/pktvisor/README.md

 ---

 pktvisor consists of:

-1. A collector daemon which efficiently summarizes streams and exposes a REST API to collect the results
+1. A collector daemon which efficiently summarizes streams and exposes a REST API for results and control plane
 1. A terminal based, command line UI which can visualize the real-time summarized data
 1. Tools for collecting and visualizing a globally distributed set of agents to a central location

 The agent can also summarize pcap files.

-[_drafting_]

 API Documentation
 ---
 The REST API documentation, including a description of the metrics that are available, is available in OpenAPI format.
 See the `docs/` directory.

 Getting Started
 ---

-The easiest way to get started with pktvisor is to use the public docker image.
-The image contains both the command line UI (`pktvisor`) and the collector daemon (`pktvisord`).
+The easiest way to get started with pktvisor is to use the [public docker image](https://hub.docker.com/r/ns1labs/pktvisor).
+The image contains the command line UI (`pktvisor-cli`), the pcap file analyzer (`pktvisor-pcap`), and the collector daemon (`pktvisord`).

 1. *Pull the container*
 ```